 Louis Armstrong Park in New Orleans, LA

-Louis Armstrong Park, formerly known as Beauregard Square, is a 32-acre park located in the Tremé neighborhood of New Orleans, Louisiana, just across Rampart Street from the French Quarter.
+Louis Armstrong Park, formerly known as Beauregard Square, is a 32-acre park situated in the Tremé neighborhood of New Orleans, Louisiana, just across Rampart Street from the French Quarter.
 It was designed by New Orleans architect Robin Riley.
 The park contains the New Orleans Municipal Auditorium, the Mahalia Jackson Theater of the Performing Arts, Congo Square, and part of the New Orleans Jazz National Historical Park.
 The park was also home to the first New Orleans Jazz & Heritage Festival.
-The park is named after jazz musician Louis Armstrong.
+The park is titled after jazz musician Louis Armstrong.
 Monuments include a statue of Armstrong by Elizabeth Catlett, a bust of Sidney Bechet, and a depiction of Buddy Bolden.
 Whether you want to patronize the park to witness the gorgeous historical influence of its statues or want to picnic with the family, there is something for everyone to commit to.
 Do not pass up on the chance to create new memories with your loved ones!